Wakefield and Tetley Trust

 Monitoring and Relationship Management

-The Trust may ask to visit organizations to see the work funded during the life of the funding.
-Funded organizations are also asked to share photos and videos of the work supported, with proper permissions and credit details.
+The Trust may ask to visit organisations to see the work funded during the life of the funding.
+Funded organisations are also asked to share photos and videos of the work supported, with proper permissions and credit details.
 This indicates the Trust values direct engagement and understanding of funded projects.

 Key Takeaways for Grant Writers